John McGinn

+Having grown up in a footballing family, McGinn started his career with St Mirren.
+He won the Scottish League Cup in 2013 with them, during his first season as a first team player.
+McGinn moved to Hibernian in 2015, and with them he won the Scottish Cup in 2016 and promotion in 2017.

+McGinn moved to English football in August 2018, signing for Aston Villa.
+He scored the winning goal as Villa won the play-off final and promotion to the Premier League in his first season with the club, and he went on to score the first goal in their first season back in the top flight since 2016.
+McGinn was appointed team captain in July 2022.

+Having represented Scotland at the under-19 and under-21 levels, McGinn made his full international debut in March 2016.
+He has since made over 80 appearances for Scotland, and represented them at UEFA Euro 2020 and Euro 2024.

 Club career

 St Mirren

-McGinn started his career as a youth player at St Mirren playing for the club's Ralston Academy.
+McGinn started his career as a youth player at St Mirren, playing for the club's Ralston Academy.
 He broke into the first team in pre-season of the 2012–13 season, representing the club against English opposition Carlisle United and Accrington Stanley.
 In the same summer he also helped the under-20 side to victory in Kilbirnie Ladeside pre-season tournament, picking up joint player of the tournament with Jack Smith.
 McGinn made his competitive début against SPL champions Celtic in a 5–0 defeat, coming off the bench as a 78th-minute substitute.

 On 29 November 2012, McGinn signed a new three-year contract, keeping him at St Mirren Park until summer 2015.
-McGinn played the first 81 minutes of the 2013 Scottish League Cup Final, as St Mirren won the League Cup by winning 3–2 against Hearts.
+McGinn played the first 81 minutes of the 2013 Scottish League Cup final, as St Mirren won the League Cup by winning 3–2 against Hearts.

 In April 2015, McGinn was "speared" in the thigh with a training pole thrown by St Mirren club captain Steven Thompson during a training session prank gone wrong.
 The resulting injury meant that McGinn missed the remainder of the season, and in turn he took legal action against the club.
+St Mirren were relegated from the Scottish Premiership at the end of the 2014–15 season.
+McGinn later admitted that he had played "poorly" during that season, and that he had been distracted by speculation linking him with transfers to English clubs.